syh7/DnDwiki/src/main/resources/parsed/darninia/session 16 - join us or burn.md

 - Dalynn is brought to an altar room
 - gets guided through a cave system
-- in the infirmary, see people that are not part of the andarin
+- in the infirmary, see people that are not part of [the Andarin](https://bookstack.hemels.me/books/Darninia/page/the-andarin)
 - including [Valerie](https://bookstack.hemels.me/books/Darninia/page/the-von-mackenbach-family#Valerie%20von%20Mackenbach) von Mackanbach!

 + the group gets brought to Dalynn